DimitriPalmer22/Studio-Docs/Projects/Summer Project/Production/05-26 Tasks.md

 Make Levels using Matthew's modular kit & see how they can be used to create different room shapes.
 Matthew's kit is the base for the modular kit, and we'll take pieces from the other kits to add more variety.

-- Mikel Sienra - 1 Level
+- Mikel - 1 Level
-- Leonardo Santa-Zapata - 1 Level
+- Leonardo - 1 Level
-- Brian Rosario-Diaz - 1 Level
+- Brian - 1 Level
-- Aiden Richmond - 1 Level
+- Aiden - 1 Level
-- Ashley Mendez - 1 Level
+- Ashley - 1 Level
-- Matthew Cabrera (+design) - 1 Level
+- Matthew - 1 Level

 #### Technical Designers

 Research more into the process of importing animations into Unreal and how they will work with the enemies.
 Also look more into animation blueprints, animation retargeting, and animation montages.

-- Andre Powell
+- Andre

 ### Artists